anchitaaghag/Codon-Optimization-for-Biopharming/Data/Using_Command_Line_to_Process_Kazuza_CU.md

 <img width="575" alt="Screen Shot 2022-06-29 at 9 08 51 PM" src="https://user-images.githubusercontent.com/92746188/176571755-2616124e-3fbc-472f-851f-9d0bc544822a.png">

 The resulting screen will display each entry with a ">" symbol and descriptive information.
-This is followed by the codon counts in a specific order.
+This is followed by another line listing the codon counts in a specific order.

 <img width="1434" alt="Screen Shot 2022-06-29 at 9 29 19 PM" src="https://user-images.githubusercontent.com/92746188/176573573-0f477cad-448d-4ede-bbaf-e95b99c52a4e.png">